Information for patients

 How do I get a referral to the clinical genetics department for a family history of a condition other than cancer?

 We would advise asking your GP or a specialist doctor for a referral if you are concerned about a family history other than cancer.
-If your relative has previously been seen by the Clinical Genetics department (for example, if there is a known gene alteration in your family) then you may be able to self-refer.
+If your relative has previously been seen by the Clinical Genetics department (for example, if there is a known gene alteration in your family) you may be able to self-refer.
 You are welcome to contact us and provide your relatives’ details.

 Why have I been referred?